|The Frankfurt-Tipp rating:|

 Sisters Sachi (Haruka Ayase), Yoshino (Masami Nagasawa) and Chika (Kaho) go through thick and thin together.
 Together they live in their family's old house in the small coastal town of Kamakura near Tokyo.
-The young women have had no contact with their father for a long time since he left them 15 years ago to start a new family.
-Yet they want to pay him their last respects after his death.
-They get to know their half-sister Suzu (Suzu Hirose), who has now become an orphan.
-Without further ado, the three sisters decide to take the 13-year-old girl in.
-Although at first they are completely strangers to each other, a close family bond quickly develops between the fours, in which only the present counts - until they realize that they also have to face their past&.hellip;
+The young women haven't had any contact with their father in a long time, since he left them 15 years ago to start a new family.
+Nevertheless, they want to pay their last respects to him after his death.
+In the process, they meet her half-sister Suzu (Suzu Hirose), who has now become an orphan.
+Without further ado, the three sisters decide to take in the 13-year-old girl.
+Although they are complete strangers to each other at first, a close family bond quickly develops between the four of them, in which only the present counts - until they realize that they also have to face their past.

-This movie is about restraint.
-It's not just the pace that's slowed down.
-The ensemble also plays very reservedly in most moments, which pays off especially in more emotional moments.
-Haruka Ayase in particular, as a young woman who has put all her own dreams and wishes aside in order to assume a kind of mother role for her sisters, delivers an extremely strong performance in her restraint.
-In combination with the soft film music and the wonderful visual language, this results in a very engaging whole that surrounds you with a warm blanket of well-being and happily releases you into reality.
-Who appreciates quiet Arthaus cinema from Japan and simply wants to have a nice story told, should definitely pay a visit to these charming sisters.
+In this film, restraint is writ large.
+It's not just the pacing that's slowed down considerably.
+The ensemble also plays very low-key in most moments, which pays off especially in more emotional moments.
+Haruka Ayase, in particular, delivers an extremely strong performance in her restraint as a young woman who has put all of her own dreams and desires on hold in order to take on a sort of mothering role for her sisters.
+Combined with the gentle score and beautiful imagery, this makes for a very engaging whole that wraps you in a warm feel-good blanket and releases you happily into reality.
+If you appreciate quiet arthouse cinema from Japan and simply want to be told a beautiful story, you should definitely pay these charming sisters a visit.
 Absolutely worth seeing!